Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 - `FromEndpoint`(string,required): Source endpoint for the path.
 - `ToEndpoint`(string,required): Destination endpoint for the path.
 - `path`(list,required): List of nodes representing the path.
+- `capabilities` (dictionary,required): overlay path QoS capabilities, there are two, the bandwidth in bit per second and the latency in nanoseconds.

 In the context of the CODECO project, a vlink would be mapped to a pair of channels (channel resource type in the SWM project):